-Agrasen ki Baoli or Ugrasen ki Baoli is located at the center of Delhi, near one of the most famous places in the city which is Connaught Place.
+Agrasen ki Baoli or Ugrasen ki Baoli is located at the centre of Delhi, near one of the most famous places in the city which is Connaught Place.
 There is hardly anyone who isn't aware of Connaught Place, thus, visiting this place will unravel the best of monuments and secrets from the bygone era.
 One such amazing water harvesting monument is Agrasen ki Baoli which is a stepwell.
 Tourists and locals come here with their friends to spend some time and admire the architecture and ideology behind the construction of this stepwell.

 Historians and history books don’t say much about the time and the architect of the Baoli, but the locals like to believe that the Baoli was built by King Agrasen who ruled here during the time of the Mahabharata.
 Experts also claim that the Baoli was reconstructed in the 14th century during the Tughlaq dynasty period.
 Switching the focus to its dimensions, the Baoli is 60 meters long and 15 meters wide.

 Built over 3 levels and comprising 108 steps, this Baoli has space for people to sit and rest on each level.
 Today, the monument is protected and preserved by ASI.
 The Baoli is one of the busiest monuments in Delhi on the weekends as students, college-goers, youngsters, and people from all walks of life arrive here to spend time with friends in the unusually appealing ambience of the Baoli.

 Agrasen ki Baoli is not just a water reservoir from the past but it also is a sight that has attracted many filmmakers as well.
 Many popular Bollywood films such as Sultan (starring Salman Khan), PK (starring Amir Khan), and MOM (starring late legendary actor Sridevi) were shot here.